alexandereric995/myweather/README.md

    PREVIEW:
    ![MYWEATHER](https://alexandereric995.github.io/myweather/myweather.png)

-Format: ![Above is the preview of the my weather after publish at my own server.]
+   	[Above is the preview of the my weather after publish at my own server.